Connecting at Work

 Lockheed Martin offers Leadership Forums, Employee Resources Groups and Employee Networks to support employees and promote a diverse and inclusive environment.

-Leadership Forums are established by executive management to address enterprise-wide matters affecting the Lockheed Martin Workforce.
+Leadership Forums by diversity dimension related to the organization’s Employee Resources Groups are established by executive management to address enterprise-wide matters affecting the Lockheed Martin Workforce.
 Forum members are made up of senior leaders in the corporation.
-These forums include:
+These Leadership Forums exist for the following diversity dimensions:

 Employee Resource Groups are formed on the dimensions of diversity, including, but not limited to, race, sexual orientation, gender identity, disability, veteran’s status, gender and age.
 They provide forums to support professional development, increase awareness and education, and help advance the company’s mission and business objectives.